facebook/create-react-app/packages/react-scripts/template/README.md

 1. By default, the generated service worker file will not intercept or cache any cross-origin traffic, like HTTP [API requests](#integrating-with-an-api-backend), images, or embeds loaded from a different domain.
-If you would like to use a runtime caching strategy for those requests, you can add in a [`runtimeCaching`](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin#generateSW-runtimeCaching) to section to a custom `workbox.config.js` file.

 ### Progressive Web App Metadata